 |Set Null function|

 Set Null sets identified cell locations to NoData based on a specified criteria.
 It returns NoData if a conditional evaluation is true, and returns the value specified by another raster if it is false.

-The Spatial Analyst license is required to use the Math: Logical functions.
+The Image Analyst or Spatial Analyst license is required to use the Math: Logical functions.

 |Bitwise And function|| |

 Performs a Bitwise And operation on the binary values of two input rasters.

 Performs a Bitwise Left Shift operation on the binary values of two input rasters.

 Performs a Bitwise Not (complement) operation on the binary value of an input raster.